-Coping with a Financial Setback When You've Been Trying to Save Money or Pay Down Debt
+Coping With a Financial Setback When You've Been Trying to Get out of Debt

 How do you cope with a financial setback when you've been working hard to save money or pay down your debts?
 Learn more about how to get your budget back on track when the unexpected happens.

 Crunching your budget numbers can help you get back on track

 Almost everyone has a worthwhile financial goal they're working towards.
 Some people set long-term goals to pay off debt, save for a down payment, open a business, or retire early enough to enjoy the golden years.
 Other people set short-term goals such as sticking to a weekly food budget or spending less money on holiday gifts and entertaining.

 If you're a typical regular human being, living in the real world, it is inevitable that you will likely hit a roadblock that temporarily holds you back from reaching your financial goals.
 It doesn’t matter how big or small your financial goals are.
 It doesn’t matter how much planning you put into deciding on which financial goals would be a priority.
 Money mistakes are a fact of life.
 Here are just a few of the things that can make you feel like you've lost your way:

 - You, your spouse, or a close family member is injured or gets sick and you need to take time off from work

 - You got into a car accident and now the insurance company wants to write your car off

 - A natural disaster such as a flood or forest fire caused expensive damage to your home

 - An accounting error was made and now you’re suddenly facing a hefty tax bill.